dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 cd bin/Debug/netcoreapp2.1/linux-x64/publish/
 ```

-Then, run the application with the following commands:
+Then, run the application with the following command:

 ```bash
 spark-submit \